Who Needs Landlord Insurance?

 Landlord insurance covers rental business essentials that are typically not covered under other types of homeowner’s policies.
 Because it’s a business owner’s policy, it covers damages to your rental property, like the physical structure of the building, and its lighting fixtures, for example.
 This coverage usually extends from your property that’s left in the living space all the way to the items you own that are safely stored outside — on rental property — as well.
 For instance, if your rental’s kitchen comes with appliances in the kitchen or you keep a new lawn mower in the garage, these items would be covered and protected.
 Here’s what landlord insurance can cover:

-General liability insurance.
 You’ll get the coverage your business needs because accidents happen, and we all make mistakes.
-Make sure you’re protected from any bodily injury, property damage and/or personal and advertising injury expenses that arise from the operations of your rental properties or condo association.
+This important coverage can help protect you from bodily injury, property damage and/or personal injury and advertising injury expenses that arise from the operations of your rental properties or condo association.

-Commercial umbrella liability protection.
-Providing additional protection on top of your primary general liability coverage, our commercial umbrella liability protection gives you extra security against legal and financial actions that can help protect against financial losses.
+Providing additional protection on top of your primary general liability coverage, our commercial umbrella liability protection gives you extra security against legal and financial actions which can help you against financial losses.

-Flood insurance.
-Offered through the National Flood Insurance Program, our flood insurance coverage can safeguard your investment properties when the waters rise.
+Offered through the National Flood Insurance Program, this flood insurance coverage can safeguard your investment properties when the waters rise.

 Does Landlord Insurance Cover Tenant Injuries?